dhruvadityasrivastava/FoodHub-Business-Insights/README.md

 *   **Rating & Delivery Time:** Faster delivery times show a slight correlation with higher customer ratings, suggesting that efficient delivery is a key factor in customer satisfaction.

 ![Cuisine Popularity](results/cuisine_popularity.png)

 *A countplot showing the distribution of orders across different cuisine types.*

 ![Order Day Distribution](results/order_day_distribution.png)

 *A countplot showing the distribution of orders on weekdays vs. weekends.*

 ![Correlation Heatmap](results/correlation_heatmap.png)

 *A heatmap showing the correlation between the numerical features in the dataset.*

-Tools:

-Python
-Jupyter Notebook
-Numpy
-Pandas
-Seaborn
-Matplotlib
-Univariate analysis
-Bivariate analysis
-Exploratory Data Analysis

 ## Business Recommendations
 *   **Enhance Weekday Engagement:** To balance the heavy weekend order volume, consider launching targeted promotions, discounts, or special menu items for weekdays.
 *   **Leverage High-Rated Cuisines:** Investigate the factors contributing to the high ratings of Indian and Mediterranean cuisines (e.g., food quality, preparation techniques) and apply these insights to improve other offerings.
 *   **Boost Customer Retention:** Implement a loyalty program or offer incentives for second-time orders to encourage repeat business, addressing the high number of single-order customers.
 *   **Optimize Delivery Efficiency:** Since faster deliveries correlate with higher ratings, focus on optimizing weekday delivery logistics to reduce wait times and improve customer satisfaction.

+Tools:

+Python;    Jupyter Notebook;    Numpy;    Pandas;    Seaborn;    Matplotlib;    Univariate analysis;    Bivariate analysis;    Exploratory Data Analysis